Is teaching right for you? Are you right for teaching?

 Frequently Asked Questions

-EDUC 500/935 is the required course for undergraduates who wish to pursue most teacher preparation courses at UNH including the:
+EDUC 500/935 (or its equivalent) is the required course for undergraduates who wish to pursue most teacher preparation courses at UNH including the:

 - 5th-year Teacher Education master’s degree program in elementary or secondary education